Research-as-a-Code/Research_as_a_Code/memories/UDR_BREAKTHROUGH.md

 - 🟡 **RAG tool**: 404 error on embedding service (endpoint issue)
 - 🟡 **Synthesis tool**: 404 error on instruct service (endpoint issue)

-**These are simple endpoint configuration issues, not UDF problems!**
+**These are simple endpoint configuration issues, not UDR problems!**

 ---